 Erica Jeal | The Guardian

-Leo McFall brings a dynamic and engaging presence to European orchestras as Principal Conductor of the Thessaloniki State Symphony Orchestra, Chief Conductor of Symphonieorchester Vorarlberg, and, as of the 2024/2025 season, Chief Conductor of the Staatsorchester Wiesbaden.
+Leo McFall brings a dynamic and engaging presence to European orchestras as Principal Conductor of the Thessaloniki State Orchestra, Chief Conductor of Symphonieorchester Vorarlberg, and, from the 2024/2025 season, General Music Director of the Hessisches Staatstheater Wiesbaden.

-In recent seasons, Leo has captivated audiences and critics alike through performances with orchestras such as the BBC Philharmonic, Orchestre National de Lyon, and the Belgrade Philharmonic.
-His acclaimed recording of Emilie Mayer’s early symphonies not only won the 2021 Opus Klassik award for Best 18th Century Symphonic Recording but was also highlighted in the New York Times’ “Best Classical Recordings of 2020.”
+In recent seasons, he has captivated audiences and critics alike through performances with orchestras such as the BBC Philharmonic, Belgrade Philharmonic, Oulu Sinfonia, Deutsches Bundesjugendorchester, Orchestre National de Lyon, Dortmund Philharmonic, Tampere Filharmonia, and The Hanover Band.
+His acclaimed recording of Emilie Mayer’s early symphonies won the 2021 Opus Klassik award for Best 18th Century Symphonic Recording and was highlighted in the New York Times’ “Best Classical Recordings of 2020.”